-Kathy Youde, PNC's treasurer and choir director at Tolt UCC in Carnation, is also serving four western conferences as one of 12 national United Church of Christ women's consultants.

-Local Church Ministries chose the consultants last fall and offered an orientation in April in Cleveland.
+Kathy Youde, PNC's treasurer and choir director at Tolt UCC in Carnation, serves four western conferences as one of 12 national UCC women's consultants.
+Local Church Ministries chose the consultants last fall and did an orientation in April in Cleveland.

-"We learned about the national UCC's emphasis on mission, justice and peace," she said, "and learned about the past UCC women's ministries, which is in transition because of national staff cuts."
+"We learned about the national UCC's emphasis on mission, justice and peace," she said, "and about past UCC women's ministries, which are in transition because of national staff cuts."